akaneshinjou/dns/readme.md

 # HOW TO UNBLOCK BLOCKED SITES USING SECURE DNS

 ## Introduction
 Whenever you open a website, your device will send DNS request, most internet connection uses ISP's DNS servers by default, this mean your ISP & Government can affect how you access website.
 This is how site blocking mostly happen, and also if your ISP have technical problem it may result in some website become inaccesible.
-The workaround for this is encrypting the DNS request so your ISP and government can't interfere what sites you are accessing.
+The workaround for this is encrypting the DNS request so your ISP can't interfere what sites you are accessing.
 More info on DoH : https://en.wikipedia.org/wiki/DNS_over_HTTPS.

 Read guide below to unblock blocked sites, if doesn't work please read the next section on how to deal with it.